-Running a quality anthropology blog, like the ones listed in Anthropology Blogs 2017, is a lot of work.
+Running a quality anthropology blog, like the ones listed at the Anthropology Blogs, takes a lot of time.
 While many of these blogs draw on free platforms, some of the best are on self-hosted sites.
-You can support anthropology blogs by making a contribution.
-For example: Allegra’s “Call for Help” (Before We Crash).

-If you wish to support anthropology blogs by contributing to Living Anthropologically, you can use PayPal.
 Please note that contributions are not tax-deductible.
-All contributions go directly to promote the site and support anthropology blogs.
+All contributions go directly to promote Living Anthropologically and support anthropology blogs.
 I sometimes use Google Ad-Words buys to highlight real anthropological analysis, which can get lost in generic searches.
-I use Facebook ads to increase the number of likes and visits.
+I also use Twitter or Linked-In ads to increase the number of likes and visits.
 If there is a specific theme you would like your contribution to support, or a specific regional focus, please let me know.

 Support Anthropology Blogs: Ads & Affiliates